garthenweb/react-viewport-utils/docs/api/ObserveBoundingClientRect.md

-# ObserveBoundingClientRect
+# ObserveBoundingClientRect (deprecated)

 Observes for changes to the bounding client rect of a given reference.

 **!!!
-Be careful with this component.
-It can cause really bad performance if overused and needs a refactoring !!!**
+Be careful with this component, it can cause really bad performance if overused.
+Therefor it is deprecated and will be removed with the next mayor release, it is recommended to switch to the new useReact or useReactEffect hooks instead !!!**

 ``` javascript
 import * as React from 'react';